shoui520/shoui520.github.io/docs/routine.md

-**Q: Can I still do subtitle tutor?**
+**Q: What about subtitle tutor?**

-A: Yes, you can still do subtitle tutor.
-A routine of subtitle tutor → Japanese subtitles → raw is very good.
+A: You can still do subtitle tutor if you want.
+A routine of subtitle tutor → Japanese subtitles → raw is good.

+Do I recommend it?

+Not always.
+Japanese subs are better.

+It gets tedious watching the same episode twice.

+Without watching the episode in Japanese after you watch it in English, there is no point.

+And using English subs as a crutch forever isn't a good idea.

+It just makes your immersion more effective in the beginning because immersion works better **when you have an idea of what is going on**.
+Getting rid of translations and training yourself to understand the language on its own is how you'll get better at Japanese in the future.
+Subtitle tutor
 ## Day 7

 **Note about kana practice:**